 Some people do not recognize the specific symptoms as abnormal, and have difficulty figuring out why they are constantly tired during the day.
 Others are very aware of their condition, but do not seek medical care.
 Due to these reasons, and a general lack of awareness, restless legs syndrome is under-diagnosed.
 People who have restless legs syndrome are understandably exhausted and struggle to make it through each day.

-Individuals with excessive fatigue or evening leg discomfort while at rest in the evening should see their Family Physician to try to determine an exact cause.
+Individuals with symptoms of restless legs syndrome should see their Physician.
 If restless legs syndrome is suspected, potential remedies as simple as lifestyle and diet changes, or adjusting medications, may help.
-In addition, there are medications that are very effective at relieving the symptoms for more significant cases.
+In addition, there are a number of medications that are highly effective at relieving the symptoms for more significant cases.

 Find out more: Seeking Rest for People with Restless Leg Syndrome

 This article is based on information provided by The Ohio State University Medical Center Media Relations Office and was adapted for use on NetWellness with permission.

 The Ohio State University

 Associate Professor of Medicine